 - Staging recommendations are from the International Federation of Gynecology and Obstetrics (FIGO).

-- Most are treated with radical vulvectomy, but in advanced stage primary vulval cancer, treatment is tailored to individual patient needs.
-Combined treatments have been developed, using chemotherapy, radiotherapy and surgery.
+- Most are treated with radical vulvectomy; however, in advanced-stage primary vulval cancer, treatment is tailored to individual patient needs.

 - Melanoma should be considered if there are pigmented lesions on the vulva.